 Hidden Fees and Misperceptions

-Startup founders and business angels often see external advisors as an unnecessary cost they are not willing to bear.
-In only very few cases we have seen business angels having a strong enough network, willingness to invest time and resources and skills to support all their startups in multiple rounds.
+Founders and business angels often see external advisors during startup fundraising as an unnecessary cost they are not willing to bear.
+In only very few cases we have seen business angels having a strong enough network, willingness to invest time and resources and skills to support all their startups’ fundraising in multiple rounds.
 Sometimes this means that they had to raise for five companies at the same time and provide one bridge round after the other themselves.
 Is that efficient?
 No. Is it necessary?
 Also no. Let us shed some light on what the real pros and contras of fundraising management are.
 There are often ‘hidden’ or misperceived financial consequences of a seemingly ‘easy’ way of raising money.

 The truth is, fundraising will always cost roughly the same, whether you use external advisors or not – the only thing that’s different that having your founding team tied up in fundraising will cause really high opportunity costs (on-top).
 We have seen founders losing more than 30% of their growth momentum over 6 months because of running fundraising themselves.
 This was not only damaging their valuation, but also cost them some key talent that left the sinking ship.

-Why fundraising cost will cost the same with or without advisors?
+Why startup fundraising cost will cost the same with or without advisors?

 The answer is simple- lawyers will overcharge, tax advisors as well, and if you calculate the hours that a business angel invested at 30% of the rate of a professional – you’d end up at the same amount.
 It will simply take more time, if she or he does not have a specialised team behind them supporting this endeavour.

 Professionals are called professionals because a certain job is their profession.
 They have teams holding hundreds of valuable relationships up over years.
 They are used to preparing legal documents and are usually very tight on cost-controlling of other advisors like lawyers or tax-professionals.
-A rule of thumb is: A good investment advisor saves you at least his cost on other bills.
+A rule of thumb is: A good investment advisor saves you at least his cost on other bills during the startup fundraising process.
 In addition, you will very likely end up with a better deal (terms & conditions), in a healthier company (because founders remained focused on growth) and your investment will gain in value.

 International Standards for Transaction Fees